manuferlo/MFL_MasterThesis_TUDeflt/README.md

 The code implements a High-Order Mimetic Spectral Element solver for the mixed Poisson equation, featuring a custom p-Multigrid preconditioner within a Hybridized (Schur Complement) framework.
-Only the key codes are uploaded and the plotting routines are skipped, but can be provided if requested.
+Only the key codes are uploaded and the plotting routines are skipped most of the times, but can be provided if requested.

 Author: Manuel Fernandez Lopez